 Rules are also changing on the expiration of vaccine passes.
 From 15 January, people who were vaccinated more than seven months ago no longer are considered fully vaccinated and need to get a booster shot to validate the proof of vaccination necessary for many everyday tasks.
 The rule affects about 560,000 people, according to DW.

-With daily new cases literally off the chart (see above) reaching an historic high of about 465,000 cases in 24 hours on 18 January, French Prime Minister Jean Castex announced that working from home is “mandatory” from early January.
-Cafes and bars are allowed to serve seated customers only for three weeks starting 3 January.
+With daily new cases literally off the chart (see above) reaching an historic high of about 465,000 cases in 24 hours on 18 January, French Prime Minister Jean Castex announced that working from home was “mandatory” from early January.

 You can see more travel rules here on the French diplomacy website.